 I found that out only after losing my mind with Smart a thousand times.
 The locals saved me by introducing me to Globe.
 I could at least tell my family I was alive.

-It is important to understand that you will need to learn how to disconnect when you are there.
+The reality is you will need to learn to survive disconnected when you are there.
 Most places have absolutely no service.
-When you go already knowing that, it is way easier to not stress with the lack of internet.
+So just be open to relearning how to be a human without the internet and don’t really stress about it.
+It is not hard at all.
 After all, you will be in one of the most beautiful places in the world.

 TIPS DIVIDED BY DESTINATION

 Oslob is famous for it’s two main attractions: swimming with whale sharks and visiting waterfalls (specially Kawasan Falls).
-And Cebu is a big city without any big attractions, so I recommend you to stay in Oslob or somewhere near.
+And Cebu is a big city without any really interesting attractions.
+Therefore, the best move is to get accommodation in Oslob or somewhere near.

-Be prepared, because Oslob and the small towns near it are really remote.
-There are no options for restaurants and anything else besides the touristic attractions.
+However, be prepared.
+Oslob and the small towns near it are really remote.
+There are no options for restaurants or anything else besides the touristic attractions.
 I spent all of my free time in the hostel, where I would also eat all of my meals and have a drink with other travelers.

 How to get there: